build-on-aws/content/essentials/security/index.md

 ### Security Groups

-As you deploy resources into your VPC you can associate [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) with them.
-A Security Group controls the traffic that is allowed to reach and leave the resources that it is associated with.
-They are similar to a firewall, but instead of using just a list or range of IP addresses, it can use the resource reference to keep an updated list of IP addresses based on the ones assigned to each resource in the group.
+As you deploy EC2 resources into your VPC you will associate a [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) with them.
+A Security Group controls the traffic that is allowed to reach and leave the EC2 resources.
+Security Groups are similar to a firewall, but instead of using just a list or range of IP addresses, they can point to something called a resource reference.
+A resource reference is a named group that maintains an updated list of IP addresses assigned to each resource in the group.
 As an example, if you create an autoscaling group to spin up Amazon EC2 instances, each instance is assigned a new IP when it starts up.
 By adding a security group to these instances, you can grant access to your database server's security group via the EC2 instances' security group ID, and any new EC2 instance launched with have access to the database without needing to add its IP address to the allowed list.

 Security Group rules are similar to Network ACLs as when creating them, you match on port, protocol, and addresses, but the are stateful - you can think of them much in the same way as a Stateful Firewall.
 When you create an entry to allow a specific type of traffic, you do not need to create a rule to match the return traffic, being stateful, the return traffic will be allowed.
 To better understand how Security Groups and ACLs interact, [this comparison is useful](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html#VPC_Security_Comparison).

 ### AWS Network Firewall and DDoS Protection